acki-01/devmeeting_react_redux/redux/redux-boilerplate.md

 ## Reducer

 Reducer is a function which has access to store and action which was made.
-Depending on action type decide how to handle state and returns it new version.
-If provided action wasn't specify in reducer function it returns unchanged state.
-To create basic reducer create folder `store` in `./src` directory file `storeName.js` and in it
+Depending on action type it decides how to handle state and returns it as a new version of it.
+If provided action wasn't specified in reducer function it returns unchanged state.
+To create basic reducer create folder `store` in `./src` directory and a file `storeName.js` in it.

 ```js
 const initialState = {